Is Eucerin Good For Tattoos? Everything You Need To Know

 • Cetaphil Lotion

 For those with ultra-sensitive skin, Cetaphil lotion is another excellent alternative.
-It is gentle, fragrance-free, and contains no additives that could irritate a fresh tattoo.
+Tattoo artists recommend using Cetaphil for tattoos because of its gentle, fragrance-free formula.
+It is also devoid of additives that could irritate a fresh tattoo.

 • Coconut Oil

 Coconut oil is an affordable and simple option.
 It has moisturizing and anti-inflammatory properties that can prevent dryness and reduce inflammation (1).
-However, use it sparingly as it can feel heavy on the skin.
+However, use a small amount of coconut oil on tattoos as it can feel heavy on the skin.

 • Lubriderm Lotion